-In this study, a pristine commercial Gore PRIMEA A510.1 M710.18 C510.4 PEMFC membrane electrode assembly was used to carry out all tomographic experiments, see Fig. 1a.
-For this material, water modeling and imaging techniques complementary to SEMt have been studied e.g. in (Hutzenlaub et al., 2012; Thiele et al., 2013) but without establishing any automatic image segmentation.
+In this study, a pristine commercial Gore PRIMEA A510.1 M710.18 C510.4 PEMFC membrane electrode assembly was used to carry out all tomographic experiments, see Fig. ??a.
+For this material, water modeling and imaging techniques complementary to FIB-SEM tomography have been studied e.g. in [8, 13] but without establishing any automatic image segmentation.
+The analysis was performed by a Zeiss 'Neon 40EsB' with a x- and y resolution of 2.5 nm and a cutting distance of 13.6 nm in z-direction.

-The loading which is mass of Pt per surface area was 0.1 mg/cm^2 at the anode and 0.4 mg/cm^2 at the cathode.
-The CCL has a thickness of about 11 μm while the thickness of the anode catalyst layer is about 3.5 μm .
+The loading which is mass of Pt per surface area was $0.1 mg/cm^2$ at the anode and 0.4 $mg/cm^2$ at the cathode.
+The CCL has a thickness of about 11 $\mu m$ while the thickness of the anode catalyst layer is about 3.5 $\mu m$ .

-For SEMt a FIB for cutting and an SEM for the imaging are positioned in an angle of $50^{\circ}-54^{\circ}$.
+For FIB-SEM tomography a FIB for cutting and an SEM for the imaging are positioned in an angle of $50^{\circ}-54^{\circ}$ .
 With the FIB, gallium ions are accelerated towards the surface of the investigated sample provoking a very local sputtering process with spot sizes of 10 nm and less.
-The FIB thereby enables to remove slices from the sample, see Fig. 1b.
-Successive slicing by FIB and image acquisition by SEM produces a stack of 2D images.
+The FIB thereby enables to remove slices from the sample, see Fig. ??b.
+Successive slicing by the FIB and image acquisition by the SEM produces a stack of 2D images.